darkfireZZ/sudoku_solver_practise/README.md

-# What Is This?

-This is a Sudoku solver.
-There is a bunch of other neat little features this library has, but its mostly just a solver.
+# A Simple Sudoku Solver

 I coded this to get more comfortable with Rust.
-Consequently, this library is likely very far from optimal, both in terms of coding practises and the solver algorithm.

-If you want to use this for any reason, go ahead.

-# How Does The Solver Work?

-Note: My knowledge of Sudoku solving is very limited.
-I know the rules, but that's it.
-I have no idea of the mathematical concepts and the algorithms in the Sudoku world and also didn't feel like reading up on any.
-I expect my algorithm to be anything but optimal and my terminology to be quite off.

-The algorithm used for the solver is a simple backtracking algorithm with one small addition: The solver recognizes squares that can only possibly contain a single value based on the already filled-in squares in the row, column and surrounding 3x3 cell of the square and fill them in.
-This should significantly speed up the solver (I haven't actually tested this though).

-I've chosen an iterative implementation for the solver.
-This makes it possible to have a function that returns an [Iterator] of solutions ([Sudoku::find_all_solutions()]), which could be useful in cases where multiple solutions exist and one wants to find a bunch of them.
-More importantly though, it was a fun challange.
+The code is probably not very clean or efficient (I didn't know a lot about Rust or Sudoku solving when I coded this).

+The solver is implemented as a simple backtracking algorithm with some minor optimizations.

 # Examples